- Email: email@example.com

 Tomanová, J. 2020.
 Collecting the act of collecting in Harlan Whittingham’s films.
 Corridor8.

 Tomanová, J. 2019.
 The Velvet Revolution: 30 years of freedom in which some of us are freer than others.
 Freedom News.

 Tomanová, J. 2018.
 Understanding artistic quality and audience empowerment: What are they and why they can’t be without each other.
 In: Bonet, L. and Négrier. eds.
 Breaking the Fourth Wall: Proactive Audiences in the Performing Arts.
 Elverum: Kunnskapsverket, pp. 72-82

 Tomanová, J. 2016.
 Multi-stakeholder platforms for promoting culture.
 In: Staszkiewicz, M. Creative Visegrad:City, Culture and Public Space.
 Prague: Aspen Institute Prague, pp. 35- 43

 Kašpárek, O. and J. Tomanová.
 2014.
 Sociální dopady kultury a umění.
 In: Nekolný, B. Paradigmata modern kulturní politiky.Praha: Divadelní Ústav, pp. 24-44 (translated title: Social Impacts of Culture and Arts)

-Theatre Faculty of the Academy of Performing Arts in Prague (DAMU) - main curator of two annual international symposiums, panel discussions and lectures' design and chairing
+2015 – 2016 Theatre Faculty of the Academy of Performing Arts in Prague (DAMU), Program Director of two annual international symposiums, editor of conference proceedings

-Cultural policy in Central and Eastern Europe after the break up of Soviet Union
+Cultural policy in the Central and Eastern Europe

 - 2012 - 2013 MA Cultural Policy and Management, City University London